axel-nils/pico-autowater/README.md

 # pico-autowater
-This is a hobby project using a Raspberry Pi Pico W (with wireless capabilities) to automatically water some plants.
+This is a hobby project using a Raspberry Pi Pico W (with wireless capabilities) to automatically control the irrigation system in a green house.
 All code is written in MicroPython, see the [official documentation](https://docs.micropython.org/en/latest/rp2/quickref.html) for details.
 The Pico hosts a website to show current status and statistics as well as allow for remote control of the watering.
 The real time status of the running system is publically avalible at http://nilssonvaxthus.webredirect.org/.